 Imagine floating weightlessly in the ocean, surrounded by a ballet of jellyfish pulsing rhythmically.
-These ethereal creatures, often more mesmerizing than menacing, hold secrets to their life cycles that continue to fascinate marine biologists and casual observers alike.
-One of the most intriguing aspects of their biology is their reproductive strategy.
+Consider this: these ethereal creatures, often more mesmerizing than menacing, hold secrets to their life cycles that continue to fascinate marine biologists and casual observers alike.
+One of the most intriguing aspects of their biology is their reproductive strategy Simple as that..

 Jellyfish reproduction is as diverse as the jellyfish themselves.
 While some species engage in simple spawning, releasing eggs and sperm into the water, others exhibit surprisingly complex behaviors, including internal fertilization and even live birth.
 So, when we ask the question, "How many eggs does a jellyfish lay?" the answer is far from simple.
 It depends heavily on the species, size, age, and overall health of the individual jellyfish.